Wanderleyps/ProductsCatalogCleanArch/README.md

 ## ASP.NET Core Based

-This template is a simple startup project to start with Clean Architecture using ASP.NET Core, Entity Framework Core and Identity.
+This template is a simple startup project to start with Clean Architecture.
+Using ASP.NET Core, Entity Framework Core and Identity.

 ## Prerequirements